 Location: On Cascade Street in front of Pittman Dining Hall on the Mars Hill University campus.
 GPS Location: 35° 49.579′ N, 82° 33.033′ W

 History: Mars Hill University was founded as the French Broad Baptist Institute in Madison County in 1856 with land donated by Edward Carter, one of many local families who wanted their children educated and instructed in the Baptist faith.
 Local sponsors provided the financial resources.
 However, when the money supporting the school’s development ran out quickly, a slave named Joe, who was owned by trustee J. W. Anderson, was seized and placed in the Asheville jail by the contractor as collateral.
-Trustees raised the required funds through public gifts, and the institute’s buildings were finished by the year’s end.
+Trustees raised the required funds through public gifts.
+Joe was freed and the institute’s buildings were finished by the year’s end.

 A street named for Joe Anderson (who took his owner’s last name) is at the bottom of Cascade Street and leads to his gravesite memorial.